Oru Paanai, site logo.

 How it all started and how it has evolved

 May 2008 : Oru Paanai was launched by a group of UK resident Tamil doctors at an inaugural committee meeting held in Rugby, West Midlands in response to an appeal from the heads of rural schools in the Wanni district, who had highlighted the difficulties they were experiencing in providing a midday meal to the children in their care.
-Oru Paanai’s role at that stage was to supplement the rice meal provided by the World Food Program, a UN agency, by meeting the costs involved in making the meals more palatable and appealing to the children.
+Oru Paanai’s role at that stage was to supplement the rice meal provided by the World Food Programme, by meeting the costs involved in making the meals more palatable and appealing to the children.
 A small number of schools were given this help at the start, but the numbers grew very rapidly when word got around on the grapevine about Oru Paanai.

 June 2009 : The first fund raising event for Oru Paanai was an evening of Carnatic music staged by a group of very talented UK born young musicians at the Winston Churchill Hall in Ruislip.
-It was a tremendous success and it was this event which gave the OP committee the confidence to take on more and more schools onto their programme.
+It was a tremendous success and it was this event which gave the OP committee the confidence to take on more schools onto their programme.

-Fundraising - cycleAugust 2009 : Prof. Ram Swaminathan, a founder member of OP, along with his son Ramesh, undertook a gruelling bicycle ride across the Pennines to raise funds for OP.
+August 2009 : Prof. Ram Swaminathan, a founder member of OP, along with his son Ramesh, undertook a gruelling bicycle ride across the Pennines to raise funds for OP.
 This was to prove the first of many activities undertaken by Prof. Swami over the next nine years, including climbing Mt.
-Kilimanjaro, riding from John o’ Groats to Lands End, riding from Auckland to Christchurch and back.
-His last epic bicycle ride in support of OP, was a trans American venture, starting from the Pacific Coast in July and covering 11 states and finishing in York Town in Virginia in September 2018.
+Kilimanjaro , riding from John o’ Groats to Lands End, riding from Auckland to Christchurch and back.

 Dec 2009 : OP registered as a recognised charity by UK Charity Commissioners, which enabled us to receive Gift Aid refunds from HMRC.